percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

   (if not specified under ``[sst]``)
 * ``[mysqld]`` is used if it is not specified in either of the above

+.. option:: wsrep_debug

+   :Version: Introduced in 5.7.19-29.22
+   :Default: ``OFF``

+Specifies whether additional debugging output for the database server error log should be enabled.
+Disabled by default.

+This option can be set in the following :file:`my.cnf` groups:

+* Under ``[mysqld]`` it enables debug logging for ``mysqld`` and the SST script
+* Under ``[sst]`` it enables debug logging for the SST script only

+.. option:: encrypt_threads

+   :Version: Introduced in 5.7.19-29.22
+   :Default: ``4``

+Specifies the number of threads that XtraBackup should use for encrypting data (when ``encrypt=1``).
+The value is passed using the ``--encrypt-threads`` option in XtraBackup.

+This option affects only SST with XtraBackup and should be specified under the ``[sst]`` group.

+.. option:: backup_threads

+   :Version: Introduced in 5.7.19-29.22
+   :Default: ``4``

+Specifies the number of threads that XtraBackup should use to create backups.
+See the ``--parallel`` option in XtraBackup.

+This option affects only SST with XtraBackup and should be specified under the ``[sst]`` group.

 XtraBackup SST Dependencies
 ---------------------------